 Café El Encanto

 The rustic Café “El Encanto” is located on a “roof-topesque” terrace on the first floor.
-Beside a great view it offers a nice atmosphere which can be perfectly enjoyed together with your daily dose of caffeine.
+Besides a great view it offers a nice atmosphere which can be perfectly enjoyed together with your daily dose of caffeine.
 The small café was surprisingly closed every time when we wanted to

 go up, so you need to test your luck and just pop in.